Tyrrrz/CliFx/Readme.md

 ### Argument syntax

 This library supports an argument syntax which is based on the POSIX standard.
-To be fair, nobody really knows what the standard is about and very few tools actually follow it as they're supposed to, so for the purpose of having dashes and spaces, CliFx is using the "standard command line syntax".
+To be fair, nobody really knows what the standard is about and very few tools actually follow it to the letter, so for the purpose of having dashes and spaces, CliFx is using the "standard command line syntax".

-In more detail, the following examples are all valid:
+More specifically, the following examples are all valid:

 - `myapp --foo bar` sets option `"foo"` to value `"bar"`
 - `myapp -f bar` sets option `'f'` to value `"bar"`